OneBusAway/onebusaway-iphone/README.md

 See our [contributing guidelines](CONTRIBUTING.md) and [roadmap](https://github.com/OneBusAway/onebusaway-iphone/wiki/Roadmap).

+### Individual Contributor License Agreement (ICLA)
+To ensure that the app source code remains fully open-source under a common license, we require that contributors sign [an electronic ICLA](https://docs.google.com/forms/d/12jV-ByyN186MuPotMvxJtNKtSaGGTnEHm8rXomM2bm4/viewform) before contributions can be merged.

+### Code of Conduct

+This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#OneBusAway/conduct@onebusaway.org).
+By participating, you are expected to honor this code.

 ### Picking an appropriate first-time issue

 You are welcome to work on any bug or feature you would like, but we know that getting started in a new codebase can be intimidating.
 To that end, we recommend that you take a look at issues labeled as [Your First PR](https://github.com/OneBusAway/onebusaway-iphone/labels/Your%20First%20PR).
 These issues are relatively small and self-contained, and should be perfect for anyone who is interested in getting their feet wet with the OneBusAway codebase.